AUDITIONS

 What is the commitment like?

 Each show has its own commitment and show schedule.
-Review these below to understand the commitment you are making.
+Review these to understand the commitment you are making.

 Do SBT Alumni (18+) need to audition again?